QuiltMC/developer-wiki/wiki/versions/1.19/item/simple_item/markdown/simple_item.md

 ```file:src/main/resources/assets/tutorial/models/item/example_item.json
 ```

-For most items, all you need to do here is replace `tutorial` with your mod ID and `example_item` with the item name you said earlier.
+For most items, all you need to do here is replace `tutorial` with your mod ID and `example_item` with the item name you set earlier.
 This file should go to your assets folder under `/models/item`.

 The texture file, as shown in the model, should match the identifier path, so in our case `textures/item/example_item.png`